BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 • Model Your New Costs: Compare your projected Action and data credit costs against your old subscription fee.
 Don't forget to factor in the higher base price for plans with essential features like the HTTP API.

 • Explore Alternatives: There are plenty of other sales tools worth comparing right now.
 It's time to seriously investigate the best Clay alternatives for data enrichment.
 Look for platforms that offer predictable, transparent pricing without penalizing you for building sophisticated workflows.
-Many modern tools, including our own, offer flat-rate plans that encourage, rather than meter, advanced usage.
+Bitscale publishes tier-based plans with included credits, plan-specific action-column limits, and workflow Actions that do not separately consume credits.

 This is not just a feature comparison.
 It's about aligning your GTM tools with your business model.
 If your model depends on scale and predictability, a tool with variable, metered pricing on core functions introduces a significant operational risk.